 - 1. Click Tools > Options.
 The Options dialog appears. - 2.
 Select the Scan Settings tab. - 3.
-In the "Display Interval (10-255 sec):" field, specify the number of seconds you want the target that is in focus to display in the center of the Port Scan window. - 4.
-In the "Interval Between Ports (10 255 sec):" field, specify the interval at which the device should pause between ports. - 5.
+In the "Display Interval" field, specify the number of seconds you want the target that is in focus to display in the center of the Port Scan window. - 4.
+In the "Interval Between Ports" field, specify the interval at which the device should pause between ports. - 5.
 In the Display section, change the default display options for the thumbnail size and split orientation of the Port Scan window.

-Collecting a Diagnostic Snapshot of the Target - VKC Only
+Collecting a Diagnostic Snapshot of the Target

-Administrators are able to collect a "snapshot" of a target from VKC.
+Administrators are able to collect a "snapshot" of a target.